-The “Lean In” Legacy Principle In Action: Antidote to Polarization’s Poison
+The “Lean In” Legacy Principle In Action: Antidote to the Poison of Polarizing, Arguing or Contentious Debate.

 For Elisa and Eric

-Anastasia’s recipe/formula, applied with constistent repetitions, especially with the same people, paves the path to “awe.”
+Anastasia’s recipe/formula, when applied with consistent repetitions, especially with the same people, paves the path to “awe.”
 Try it!
 You will learn to love it!

 The recipe/formula represents an analysis and a synthesis of Anastasia’s training and experience with three mentors; numbers two and three, respectively, were Martin G. Groder, M.D. and Murat Yagan.